-Our success depends on our ability to attract, retain, and develop key personnel and requires continued good relations with our employees.
+Our success requires us to attract, retain, and develop key personnel and maintain good relations with our employees.

 We are highly dependent upon the experience and continuing services of certain scientists, engineers, production, and management personnel.
 Competition for the services of these personnel is intense.
 There can be no assurance that we will be able to retain or attract the personnel necessary for our success.
 The loss of the services of our key personnel could have a material adverse effect on our business, results of operations, or financial condition.